szakitibi/documentation/docs/conceptual-guides/choose-user-interface.md

 -   The user interface is similar to Plone 5.
 -   Editors create a page using a {term}`WYSIWYG` editor, {term}`TinyMCE`.
 -   Additional widgets can be added to predefined locations, using {term}`portlets`.
+More sophisticated page layout requires the use of add-ons.
 -   There is a comprehensive [User Manual for Plone 5](https://5.docs.plone.org/working-with-content/index.html), but it has not been updated for Plone 6.

 For developers and integrators: